UKGovLD/registry-config-base/ui-customize/readme.md

 Then use:

     bower install

+to install a local copy of boostrap-sass.

+Finally to generate a css sheet from the scss sources use:

     sass -I bower_components sass/reg-style.scss > ../ldregistry/ui/assets/css/reg-style.css

-*Note*: the resulting css file includes all of the customized bootstrap styling so there is no need to separately include bootstrap.css.
+*Note*: the resulting css file includes all of the customized bootstrap styling so there is no need to separately include bootstrap.css in your pages.